 Knowing your macros for breastfeeding and the postpartum period is a complex topic because every pregnancy and baby is different.
-Today, we’re digging into what you need to consider from a nutrition standpoint if you’re breastfeeding your new little one.
+Today, we’re digging into what you need to consider from a nutrition standpoint if you’re breastfeeding your new baby.

 “What are the best foods to eat when breastfeeding?”